Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ### c.
 Resting Rooms

-The Staff resting room is 33.6m² and is designed to fix 9 peoples.
+The Staff resting room is 33.6m² and is designed to fit 9 peoples.

 The staff resting room have to contain:
 - 3 circle tables